CMSgov/cms-ars-3.1-high-aws-rds-microsoft-sql-server-2014-instance-stig-overlay/README.md

 # description: Name of the specific database being evaluated within the MSSQL server (e.g., 'master').
 db_name: ''

-# description: Set to true If SQL Server Trace is in use for audit purposes
+# description: Set to true if SQL Server Trace is in use for audit purposes
 server_trace_implemented: false

-# description: Set to true If SQL Server Audit is in use for audit purposes
+# description: Set to true if SQL Server Audit is in use for audit purposes
 server_audit_implemented: false

 # description: Set to true if SQL Server Reporting Services is in use